The 1964 completion of the Iron Gate dam marked another barrier between impacted fisheries and upriver Klamath River communities.

 California Governor Gavin Newsom, Oregon Governor Kate Brown, and representatives of dam owner PacifiCorp, the Karuk and Yurok Tribes, and the Klamath River Renewal Corporation announced a Memorandum of Agreement that clears the way for the final steps of Klamath dam removal.

-Rivers are often viewed as places of respite, reflection, and relaxation.
-The gentle music of moving water is a welcome change to the cacophony of modern everyday life.
-Unfortunately, the Klamath River’s therapeutic qualities are severely compromised each summer by massive blooms of toxic blue-green algae.
+The Klamath River’s therapeutic qualities are severely compromised each summer by massive blooms of toxic blue-green algae.